yrrah/cs6620-fall21-intelligent-assignment-of-data-to-dedup-nodes/README.md

 The Key-Value store contains the collection of fingerprints (which are the keys) which points to values addressing the actual chunks of data stored.

 The diagram depicts one of each component required for deduplication.
-To increase data throughput, a dedup system can be replicated as multiple dedup domains.
-This way the domains evenly share the work of deduplication.
+To increase data throughput, multiple such systems can be run in parallel.
+Our simulator runs one deduplication node per OpenShift pod.
+Dedup domains are virtual locations used by routing algorithms to evenly distribute the deduplication work.
+For example a system may have 8 worker pods, 1024 dedup domains, with 128 domains per pod.
 Our solution for this is described in [Section 5](#5-solution-concept).
 ** **

 ## 3. Users/Personas Of The Project: